Today 8am – Virtual Launch Event for World Bank Report

-Apr 2021 Pandemics have arisen roughly every 20 years over the past century and a half.
+May 2021 Pandemics have arisen roughly every 20 years over the past century and a half.
 The Amazon has characteristics – high diversity of wildlife virus hosts and rising deforestation rates – which are common to hotspots for emerging diseases.
 Yet, currently the Amazon is still considered a low spillover area.
 This webinar hosted by the ASL program will present the results of the report “Could a future pandemic come from the Amazon?
 The Science and Policy of Pandemic Prevention in the Amazon”, that suggests key actions to reduce the risk that the basin becomes a source of future pandemics.
-The webinar will be in English with Spanish and Portuguese simultaneous interpretation.
-Learn more

 Online Course: Methods and Tools for Community Forest Management and Forest Landscape Restoration